Review of Ghosting the News, by Margaret Sullivan

 “It’s really hard to get newspapers to engage these days,” said Blake, who emphasizes how much he loved newspapers growing up.
 “I hate to say it, but when it comes to marketing in small towns, you’re better off spending money on Facebook than trying to get something into the paper.”
 Seum said he’s tried to compensate by “knocking on more doors” and “posting more on social media” than his older rivals.

 As a neophyte, and not part of Moundsville’s elite dominated by older residents like former mayors Gene Saunders and Phil Remke (both featured in our film, Moundsville, now on PBS), Seum needed a newspaper, not necessarily to endorse him, but simply to hold up his candidacy to the light.
 Because it wasn’t, his odds of winning a seat next week are diminished, at the expense of citizens, who should know about fresh candidates challenging the old guard.
+(NOTE: Seum did not won a seat.)
 And there is interest: My story on this blog about Seum has been read over 1,500 times, and was picked up by The Daily Yonder, an online magazine covering rural America.

 The decline of newspapering in small towns like Moundsville, set off by the internet’s decimation of ad revenue, is a national crisis that threatens American democracy.
 As Washington Post media columnist Margaret Sullivan writes in her impeccable new book Ghosting the News: Local Journalism and the Crisis of American Democracy, the decline of local news “takes a toll on civic engagement—even on citizens’ ability to have a common sense of reality and facts, the very basis of self-governance.”
 (Sullivan has written a terrific book, and I especially love its title.
 So much of America’s current crisis, as our film shows, is about wrestling with the ghosts of a past perceived as infinitely more glorious.
 Moundsville is a town that, literally, markets ghosts.)